ietf/www.ietf.org/README.md

 The following have all been published.
 For now, that is a manual process whereby the content is pasted into the website CMS, but it is hoped that this will be automated in future.
 Unless stated otherwise, you are free to submit a PR on any of this content.

 * **Introduction to the IETF**.
 This is a complete [page](https://www.ietf.org/about/introduction/).
 By necessity, this page has content in it that is repeated elsewhere, but excessive detail should be avoided.
-* **Introduction to IETF Meetings**.
+* **Guide to IETF Meetings**.
 This is a complete [ page](https://www.ietf.org/how/meetings/introduction-to-ietf-meetings/).
 It is written largely for those new to IETF meetings and is intentionally a long read.
 Some elements are intentionally just brief references to other pages (e.g. Meeting Technology, Support for New Participants).
 * **Support for new participants**.
 This content is used as a [section](https://www.ietf.org/how/meetings/new-participants/) of a page with the rest of that page including specific information about the upcoming IETF meeting.

 # Working content